ctc-casa-ios/ios-app/README.md

 <br />
 <br />

-Additionally, if you have an IOS or android device, download the [Expo Go](https://apps.apple.com/us/app/expo-go/id982107779) app for previewing.
+Additionally, if you have an iOS or android device, download the [Expo Go](https://apps.apple.com/us/app/expo-go/id982107779) app for previewing.
 Otherwise, [Snack](https://snack.expo.dev/) is expo's official web-based alternative.

 ### Installation